Sukairo-02/lambda-utils-local/README.md

             -   `displayHeaderFooter` - Whether to show the header and footer.
                 `Default`: `false`

+            -   `headerTemplate`, `footerTemplate` - HTML template for the print header\footer.
+                Should be valid HTML with the following classes used to inject values into them:

+                -   `date` - formatted print date

+                -   `title` - document title

+                -   `url` - document location

+                -   `pageNumber` - current page number

+                -   `totalPages` - total pages in the document

+                :warning: `margin` must be set for them to not be overlayed by main content.

             -   `printBackground` - Whether to print background graphics.
                 `Default`: `true`